 Today, Dodgson’s satire appears to be backward looking because, after all, there are strong arguments that modern mathematics has triumphed.
 Coming back to the topic of interest here, stochastic processes have triumphed in terms of being wholly adopted in mathematics and science and engineering, except for a relatively small contingent of empirically-minded scientists and engineers.
-Yet, recent mathematical arguments [Napolitano’s book, 2019 (to be added to the bibliography page and, if possible, link to the complete book] provide a sound mathematical basis for reversing this outcome, especially when the overwhelming evidence of practical and pragmatic and pedagogic and overarching conceptual advantages provided in the 1987 book is considered.
+Yet, recent mathematical arguments, summarized in [B2], provide a sound mathematical basis for reversing this outcome, especially when the overwhelming evidence of practical and pragmatic and pedagogic and overarching conceptual advantages provided in the 1987 book is considered.
 The present dominance of the more abstract and less realistic stochastic process theory might be viewed as an example of the pitfalls of what has become known as groupthink or the inertia of human nature that resists changes in thinking, which is exemplified on Page 11.

 To the Editor: